scolladon/apex-async-linkable/README.md

 ## Improvement

-Implement sub class allowing to handle BatchLink and ScheduleBatchLink with iterable in addition of QueryLocator\
+Implement sub class allowing to handle BatchLink and ScheduleBatchLink with iterable in addition of QueryLocator.

 ## Versioning